elastic/connectors/docs/DEVELOPING.md

 The username of the account for SharePoint Server.
 Default value is `demo_user`.

+Note: `username` is not needed for SharePoint Online.

 ##### `password`

 The password of the account to be used for the SharePoint Server.
 Default value is `abc@123`.

+Note: `password` is not needed for SharePoint Online.

 ##### `client_id`

-The client id to authenticate with SharePoint online.
+The client id to authenticate with SharePoint Online.

-##### `secret_id`
+##### `client_secret`

-The secret id to authenticate with SharePoint online.
+The secret id to authenticate with SharePoint Online.

 ##### `tenant`

-The tenant name to authenticate with SharePoint online.
+The tenant name to authenticate with SharePoint Online.

 ##### `tenant_id`

-The tenant id to authenticate with SharePoint online.
+The tenant id to authenticate with SharePoint Online.

 ##### `host_url`